ATTORNEY FEES IN DISABILITY CASES

 All SSDI past due benefits pay out in one lump sum.
 This amount pays to you through direct deposit.
 The amount transfers from the SSA into your checking account.

 However, past due SSI benefits pay out differently.
 The SSA will pay a past due SSI payment in one lump sum.
-However, they will only do so if it is a small amount.
+But, they will only do so if it is a small amount.
 Typically, that amount is under $2000.

 If your past due SSI payment is larger than $2000, then the SSA will split the past due benefit amount into three payments and spread them out over time.
-For example, if the past due benefits that the SSA owes you is more than 3 times the maximum monthly SSI benefit amount, then you will receive three separate partial past due payments.
+For example, if the past due benefit that the SSA owes you is more than 3 times the maximum monthly SSI benefit amount, then you will receive three separate partial past due payments.
 Part of the reason for this three part payment is that is keeps you eligible for the SSI benefit.

 THREE PAYMENTS OF SSI BENEFITS AT SIX MONTH INTERVALS

 Additionally, it is possible for SSA to increase the first and second payments if you need funds to buy a home.
-Also, they will consider giving you more money if you need to pay for necessary medical needs.
-Or, they will give you more money if you need to pay off debts related to housing, clothing or food.
+Also, they will consider giving you more of your money if you need to pay for necessary medical needs.
+Or, they will give you more money if you need to pay off debts for housing, clothing or food.
 If this applies to you, then you should contact your local SSA office.
 Your lawyer cannot do this for you.
 You have to call the SSA and explain your financial situation.

 CAN THE IRS TAX PAST DUE SSD BENEFITS?